nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 - Blue is the IP:Port of the nginx-ingress Service for http.
 - Indigo is the IP:Port of the nginx-ingress Service for https.

->Note: In this example, there is a 3-Node K8s cluster, with one Control Node, and 2 Worker Nodes.
+>Note: In this example, there is a 3-Node Kubernetes cluster, with one Control Node, and 2 Worker Nodes.
 The NLK Controller only configures `Worker Node` IP addresses, which are:
 - 10.1.1.8
 - 10.1.1.10

-Note:  K8s Control Nodes are excluded intentionally.
+Note:  Kubernetes Control Nodes are excluded intentionally.

 <br/>